The Danger of Putting All Your Eggs In One Basket: Brian Tracy’s Story

 Brian also highlights the importance of having a solid support network to lean on.

 “Try and find support in the shared experiences of other job-seekers through the virtual community Flatiron fosters” he recommends.
 Brian attended alumni connection events and regular trivia nights that helped him maintain a more consistently positive mindset.

 Part of that positive mindset, he says, is “understanding that there are plenty of things about the job hunting process that you cannot control or affect and this is okay.
 Focus on what you can: staying positive in what way you are able, representing yourself professionally, continuing to grow, and learning from the experiences behind you.”

 Laura Nicolaisen is a Career Coach with Flatiron School.
 She has 15-plus years of experience as a career coach collaborating with recent graduates, professionals, and executives.
 In addition, Laura has over 15 years of experience working in the university and bootcamp setting, in such areas as admissions, student advising, coaching, and as an executive team member.

-Disclaimer: The information in this blog is current as of 1 February 2023.
+Disclaimer: The information in this blog is current as of February 1, 2023.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.

 The Data on Barbie, Greta Gerwig, and Best Director Snubs at the Oscars

 Was Greta Gerwig snubbed for the 2024 Best Director Oscar nomination?
 How do you quantify the Barbenheimer effect?
 What are the biggest Best Director snubs in the history of the Oscars?
 Let’s explore how data science can help us understand some of the inner-workings of Oscar nominations.